What are benefits and drawbacks of preventive maintenance?

 - Increased workplace safety and improved compliance with OSHA

-Now let’s look at the drawbacks:
+Now let’s look at the drawbacks of preventive maintenance:

 - More labor intensive, so you’ll need enough staff on hand